roshinpv1/appgates/vscode-extension/README.md

 🛡️ **Real-time hard gate validation and code quality analysis for production-ready development**

-The CodeGates VS Code extension brings the power of enterprise-grade hard gate validation directly into your editor, providing real-time feedback on code quality, security, and production readiness.
+The CodeGates VS Code extension brings the power of enterprise-grade hard gate validation directly into your editor, providing real-time feedback on code quality, security, and production readiness with enhanced pattern library support and comprehensive infrastructure validation.

 ## ✨ Features